monmima/main-aide-memoire/js/arrays_sorting-array-of-objects.md

 # Arrays: sorting an array of objects

-Code inspired by content from [Love2Dev](https://love2dev.com/blog/javascript-remove-from-array/).
+Code inspired by content from [JavaScript Tutorial](https://www.javascripttutorial.net/array/javascript-sort-an-array-of-objects/).

     // creating the data
     let data = [